-Based at the University of California, Berkeley, the GGSC is unique in its commitment to both science and practice: not only do we sponsor groundbreaking scientific research into social and emotional well-being, we help people apply this research to their personal and professional lives.
+Based at the University of California, Berkeley, the GGSC is unique in its commitment to both science and practice: Not only do we sponsor groundbreaking scientific research into social and emotional well-being, we help people apply this research to their personal and professional lives.
 Since 2001, we have been at the fore of a new scientific movement to explore the roots of happy and compassionate individuals, strong social bonds, and altruistic behavior—the science of a meaningful life.
 And we have been without peer in our award-winning efforts to translate and disseminate this science to the public.

 We have pursued this mission through the following activities, which are supported by people like you:

-The Expanding the Science and Practice of Gratitude project supports the scientific research and promote evidence-based practices of gratitude in schools, workplaces, homes, and communities.
+The Expanding the Science and Practice of Gratitude project supports the scientific research and promotes evidence-based practices of gratitude in schools, workplaces, homes, and communities.
 This initiative is supported with funding from the John Templeton Foundation and run in collaboration with the University of California, Davis.

 Our Core Beliefs